 We consider also the notion of a \emph{contrastive pair}, which is a contrastive example of size 2.
 Clearly, for any pair of features $(u,v)$ where $u$ or $v$ are contrastive singletons, $(u,v)$ is a contrastive pair; however, when we next refer to contrastive pairs, we consider only pairs that \emph{do not} contain any contrastive singletons.
 Likewise, for every $k>2$, we can consider contrastive examples of size $k$, and we exclude from these any contrastive examples of sizes $1,\ldots,k-1$ as subsets.

-We state the following theorem, whose proof also appears in Sec.~\ref{sec:appendix_explanations_contrastive_proofs} of the appendix: \begin{lemma} At least one element of every contrastive pair is contained within each explanation. \end{lemma} The theorem can be generalized to any $k>2$; and can be used in showing that the \emph{minimum hitting set (MHS)} of all contrastive examples is exactly the minimum explanation~\cite{ignatiev2016propositional, reiter1987theory}; see Sec.~\ref{mhs-defintion-appendix} of the appendix.
+We state the following theorem, whose proof also appears in Sec.~\ref{sec:appendix_explanations_contrastive_proofs} of the appendix: \begin{lemma} All explanations contain at least one element of every contrastive pair. \end{lemma} The theorem can be generalized to any $k>2$; and can be used in showing that the \emph{minimum hitting set (MHS)} of all contrastive examples is exactly the minimum explanation~\cite{ignatiev2016propositional, reiter1987theory} (see Sec.~\ref{mhs-defintion-appendix} of the appendix).
 Further, the theorem implies a duality between contrastive examples and explanations~\cite{ignatiev2020contrastive, ignatiev2015smallest}: a minimal hitting set of all contrastive examples constitutes a minimal explanation, and a minimal hitting set of all explanations constitutes a minimal contrastive example.